Why Doesn’t God Simply Forgive Everyone?

 What remains unknown

-Islam is also honest about the limits of human knowledge on this question.
+Islam is honest about the limits of human knowledge on this question.
 The Quran describes both paradise and hellfire in vivid terms.
-But the final judgment belongs to God alone.
-No Muslim can declare with certainty who is in paradise and who is in hell — not even for themselves.
+The final judgement belongs to God alone.
+No Muslim can declare with certainty who is in paradise and who is in hell, not even for themselves.
 The tradition combines urgency (act as though your choices matter, because they do) with humility (the final disposition is God’s prerogative, not yours to predict).

 The question “why not universal salvation?” deserves the honest answer: because moral agency requires that choices have weight, and a universe of guaranteed outcomes is a universe where moral freedom is an illusion.
-Islam holds that God is merciful — but also that He is just.
-Mercy without justice is not mercy.
-It is sentimentality.
+Islam holds that God is merciful and that He is just.
+Mercy without justice is sentimentality.

 The Islamic middle path

 Islam occupies a distinctive position between two extremes.
-On one side stands the Calvinist tradition, which teaches that God predestines some to salvation and others to damnation before they are born — a position that empties human choice of meaning.
-On the other stands universalism, which teaches that everyone is saved regardless of what they do — a position that empties human choice of consequence.
+On one side stands the doctrine of predestined damnation, which teaches that God assigns some to ruin before they are born.
+On the other stands universalism, which teaches that everyone is saved regardless of what they do.
+The first empties human choice of meaning by making it irrelevant to the outcome.
+The second empties human choice of consequence by making the outcome guaranteed in advance.
 Islam holds that human choice is both real and consequential.
 You are not predestined to damnation.
 You are not guaranteed salvation.
 You are a moral agent in a universe where moral agency matters.